NGUYEN96Fr/ml-project/README.md

 # ml-project
-The project handles the linear regression problem for the Boston housing and Prostate cancer datasets.
+The project focus on the linear regression problem for the Boston housing and Prostate cancer datasets.